War, Warfare, Warriors, World Wars I and II

 Beevor, Antony: The Second World War.
 Little Brown and Company.
 New York: 2012.
 First edition.
 8vo.
 Two-tone boards.
 Pp. xii, 864, (ii).
 Illustrated: (32) pp. of plates.
 Notes.
 Index.
 Fine copy in dj. $18.00

-Although World War Two has often been written about, it has seldom been done so as interestingly as here.
+Although World War Two has often been written about, it has seldom been done so interestingly.
 The author has a knack for introducing the right degree of background and details.
 Here he is about the Milice Française, paramilitary thugs who terrorized France: “The creation of the Milice reignited the latent civil war between ‘les deux Frances’ which had existed since the revolution of 1789.
 On one side were the Catholic right-wingers who loathed freemasons, the left and the Republic, which they called ‘la gueuse’, or ‘slut’.
 On the other stood republicans and anti-clericals who had voted for the Popular Front in 1936.”

 Beevor, Antony: Stalingrad.
 Viking Press.
 New York: 1998.
 Reprinted.
 8vo.
 Two-tone boards.
 Pp. xviii, 494.
 Maps.
 Illustrated: (16) pp. of plates.
 Source Notes.
 Select Bibliography.
 Index.
 Edges foxed, else fine in dust-jacket. $16.00